LCR-ADS-Lab/TAALES-doc/docs/11_word frequency/README.md

 - Replace `[ ]` with register (e.g., *academic*, *fiction*, *spoken*, *written*)

 #### BNC
-British National Corpus (BNC) is a 100-million-word collection of samples from a wide range of written and spoken British English from the late 20th century.
+The British National Corpus (BNC) is a 100-million-word collection of samples from a wide range of written and spoken British English from the late 20th century.

 **Raw frequency**
 - **Indices**: